ender01/Android-application-security/Android application security checklist.md

 Check SQL queries to verify whether dynamic queries exist.
 #### Manual assessment
 Check every input to verify SQL injection attack.

-**Note**: It will be more effective to verify this by code review.
+**It will be more effective to verify this by code review.**
 #### Excepted result
-Parameterized queries are used.
+Parameterized query should be used.

 ---
 ### DV-005 Check injection for Content Providers